d-a-v-i-d-w-r-i-g-h-t/gym-flow/README.md

   ## Description

   Gym Flow is an application for keeping track, creating and sharing your workout routines with other users.
+A user can login or signup on the website to gain access to creating and editing their own workout routines.
+An user can also go to a viewing page to view and save other user's workouts for their own use.
+The workouts can be created from scratch or use another individual's workout as inspiration to design the perfect rutien for the user.
+Each workout can be shared by the author to allow others to view and potentially save it on their own account.

   ## Table of Contents